Coma Physics of an Interstellar Object: JWST Spatial-Spectral Mapping of 3I/ATLAS: Results

 The spatial variations in \trot{} are similarly striking and vary from molecule to molecule.
 CO, \ce{CO2}, and \ce{CH4} show a common temperature morphology, having distinctly higher values in the projected anti-sunward direction.
 On the whole, these molecules have higher \trot{} (and maintain it to greater nucleocentric distances) than \ce{CH3OH} or \ce{H2O}.
 In contrast, the \ce{H2O} temperature peaks at the nucleus position and drops quickly and nearly isotropically. \ce{CH3OH} appears to follow a similar spatial morphology to \ce{H2O}, but SNR limitations preclude a detailed inter-comparison between these species.

-An average column density, $\langle N \rangle$, was calculated by averaging individual column densities derived for each spaxel within a $1\farcs5$ diameter circular aperture centered on the nucleus, which was defined as the continuum photocenter.
+An average column density, $\langle N \rangle$, was calculated by averaging individual column densities derived for each spaxel within a $0\farcs2$ wide annulus centered on the nucleus, which was defined as the continuum photocenter, with $r_{\mathrm{in}}=1\farcs6$ and $r_{\mathrm{out}}=1\farcs8$.
 These $\langle N \rangle$ were converted to representative molecular production rates ($Q$, \ps{}) following \cite{Bonev2017} as:

-where $A_{\mathrm{FOV}}$ is the area of the aperture (m$^2$), $\tau(r_{\mathrm{H}})$ is the molecular photolysis lifetime at \rh{} \citep{Huebner2015}, and $f(x)$ is the Haser filling factor (the fraction of coma molecules expected within the aperture after correcting for gas expansion and solar photolysis).
+where $A_{\mathrm{FOV}}$ is the area of the aperture (m$^2$), $\tau(r_{\mathrm{H}})$ is the molecular photolysis lifetime at \rh{} \citep{Huebner2015}, and $f(x)$ is the Haser filling factor (the fraction of coma molecules expected within the aperture after correcting for adiabatic expansion and solar photolysis).
 The resulting production rates are given in Table~\ref{tab:qs}.

 Our map of the OPR for \ce{H2O} demonstrates an essentially flat value with nucleocentric distance, independent of changes in the total column density, \trot{}, or SNR.
-We derived a coma-averaged value of $\mathrm{OPR}=2.7\pm0.1$ by calculating statistics for values retrieved within a 10-spaxel radius of the comet photocenter (Appendix~\ref{sec:modeling}).
+We derived a coma-averaged value of $\mathrm{OPR}=2.7\pm0.2$ by calculating statistics for values retrieved within a 10-spaxel radius of the comet photocenter (Appendix~\ref{sec:modeling}).